yuzutas0/nobypy/readme.md

 # What

-Nobypy: Not Brain by Python
+Nobypy: No Brain by Python